 - 21. Inspectors should check the accuracy of the school's assessment of pupils' progress and attainment, and also the robustness and accuracy of the school's self-evaluation.
 Issues for inspection will arise from inconsistencies between the school's judgements and conclusions in the school's record of self-evaluation and the evidence provided, and also from significant matters that the school's record of self-evaluation seems to have omitted. - 22.
-Pre-inspection preparation should be recorded on evidence forms (EFs) which will form a key part of the inspection evidence.
+All pre-inspection preparation should be recorded on Catholic Schools Inspectorate evidence forms (EFs) which will form a key part of the inspection evidence.
 These should include analyses and evaluation of the school's record of self-evaluation, and the other documents provided for the inspection.
 Inspectors should take care to ensure that evaluation at this stage leads to lines of enquiry and not judgements.
+These EFs are of particular importance in the unusual event that a lead inspector is unexpectedly unable to carry out an inspection, as the information contained will need to be easily understood by the lead who is stepping in, to facilitate a smooth transition and maintain the confidence of the school.